 Low income households living in Skagit County may be eligible to receive funds to cover past due, current, and future rent as well as past-due and current due utility bills.

 I am a tenant seeking assistance.
 How do I apply?

 Applicants can fill out the eligibility questionnaire to pre-qualify and get matched with a rental assistance provider or they can contact a rental assistance provider directly.

 The following organizations may be able to assist you in completing your application:

 Currently, we will be able to assist with maximum rent payment amount up to 150% Fair Market Rent (FMR) and must not be more than the total rent due amount.
-We will now be able to assist with 100% past rent due and 3 months forward following the current rent due with a maximum of 15 months of assistance.
-A household can re-apply for an additional 3 months of funding-a household cannot be served more than 15 months of assistance with this funding source.
+We can assist with a past due rent incurred after March 1, 2020 and 3 months future rent and utilities.

 Can you clarify what Fair Market Rent is?